Buildstarted/buildstarted.com/_posts/2010-08-13-update-settings-table-with-extension-methods.md

     }
 </code></pre>

-<p>As you can see the extension methods are very easy to create.
-This gives us the benefit of accessing the values in a cleaner way</p>
+As you can see the extension methods are very easy to create.
+This gives us the benefit of accessing the values in a cleaner way

 <pre><code>var setting = db.Settings.First();
 setting.Value<string>("this is a new value");
 var theValue = setting.Value<string>();
 </code></pre>

-<p>The generic methods are what make the settings Model powerful and (almost) seamless.</p>
+The generic methods are what make the settings Model powerful and (almost) seamless.

-<h3>- Ben</h3>
+###- Ben